Revalidation for anaesthetists

 Examples of CPD include external activities: regional, national or international educational meetings organised by national bodies, specialist societies or commercial providers; internal activities: locally-organised teaching programmes and clinical governance meetings within the doctor's employing organisation; and personal study: reading of relevant books and journals, and e-Learning.

-One credit or one point equates to one hour of learning activity and the RCoA recommends that doctors should complete a minimum of 50 hours CPD per year of which a minimum of 20 hours per year should be completed in each of external and internal activities.
+One credit or one point equates to one hour of learning activity and the RCoA recommends that doctors should complete a minimum of 50 hours CPD per year of which a minimum of 20 hours per year should be completed in each of external/virtual and internal activities.
 The key message is that over a five-year revalidation cycle there should be a balanced approach to the doctor's CPD across their whole scope of practice.

 Participation in and reflection upon CPD is one of the annual supporting information requirements for revalidation and the RCoA Guidance is available below.

 RCoA resources to support CPD

 The College offers a range of resources to support doctors with their CPD.

 - CPD functionality within the Lifelong Learning platform for doctors to plan, record, reflect and report upon their CPD.
-Full information including user guides is available here.
+Read the full information including user guides.

 - CPD event accreditation - a free of charge service for NHS Trusts and hospital boards, registered charities, specialist societies and associations.
 The benefits of CPD accreditation include that accredited events are featured in the Lifelong Learning Platform, on the College website and can use the Revalidation logo.